 How you describe your business would go on to become the most important bit of information that the freelancing designers would get to understand about you and your requirement.
 Don’t forget to cover:

 Minimalist, Flat, Gradient or something else.
-In order to explain the taste and style of the logo you’re looking to get for your business brand, its always helpful to provide the designers with reference logos that you like.
+In order to explain the taste and style of the logo you’re looking to get for your business brand, its always helpful to provide the designers with reference of different logo styles that you like.
 It’d be great if you mention other details also, such as what inspires you, or even an emotion/theme that you or your brand relates to.

 If you don’t have a clear idea or vision to pass on to the logo designers, you can depend on the designers’ creativity.
 But it’d be better if you try and give them at least a direction to work on, so that the results are in line with your expectations.